tradovate/custom-indicators/README.md

 `/examples`: source codes for examples used in the tutorial

+`/builtin`: indicators that are shipped with Tradovate Trader

+`/tools`: helper classes and functions (available in Tradovate Trader)

 If you need to build a full-scale application that connects to Tradovate, please check our [Tradovate API](https://github.com/tradovate/api)